Skip to main content

 Stress and emotional learning

-Another line of Dr. Smith’s research is aimed at examining how stress and stress-related perceptions influence how individuals learn about and use emotional information in their environment.
+Another line of Dr. Smith’s research is aimed at examining how stress and stress-related perceptions influence how individuals learn about, use, and remember emotional information in their environment.
 In this research, she is finding that stress affects how children and adults use emotional information but not how they learn this information.
 Additionally, this is most pronounced in children who have been exposed to high levels of stressful events and report high levels of perceived social isolation and perceived unpredictability.

 Stress and emotion perception